jenryt/SchedulePlanner/README.md

-# SchedulePlanner
+# airPLAN SchedulePlanner

-- As a developer, I want to create a daily schedule that allow users to utilize the save event tool in hourly manner and help users to manage their daily plan.
+- airPLAN is a schedule planner aiming on helping workers to tackle their busy schedule. airPLAN help users to start a day as early as 9AM and accompany the users all the way to 6PM.
+Uses can input and save their daily plan.
+Moreover, the color coded interface help users to easily locate the current ongoing schedule hour.

 ## Instruction